Skip to Content

 These Walnut Shortbread Cookies are tender, with a crumbly melt-in-your-mouth texture.
 The dough is dipped in egg white, rolled in walnuts, and then baked to perfection.
 These cookies keep a long time, making them perfect for holidays, but who am I to judge if you want to make them for an afternoon tea, a picnic, or a nice event?

 These cookies are very rustic.
+They are a close relative to walnut snowball cookies as they are made with the same ingredients.
 There is no right or wrong way to make them.
 The idea is to keep them more or less the same size so they bake evenly.

 There is something fascinating about the recipes that are 50-80 years old.
-Everything ingredient was used entirely, and nothing got wasted.
+Every ingredient was used entirely, and nothing got wasted.

 For example, in this recipe, the egg yolks are used in the cookie dough, while the egg whites are used as glue for the cookies, so the walnuts stick to them.